Chicago, IL

 For more information visit our Aya Initiative page.

 Inspired by a trustee’s positive experience with sports as a youth, PCT provides general operating support grants to sports-based youth development (SBYD) organizations in Chicago.
 SBYD combines best practices from youth development, mentoring, athletics and physical fitness, and academic enrichment.
 It contributes to improved health and fitness, and just as importantly, helps youth become better at planning, coping with stress, and engaging in positive relationships with peers and adults.
 Such benefits may prove particularly crucial for youth who face risks and challenges like concentrated poverty, higher rates of obesity and other chronic health conditions, exposure to violence, and limited availability of afterschool and recreational activities.
-PCT gives preference to organizations serving middle-school-age youth and to those that provide coaches trained in youth development and implement trauma-sensitive approaches to service delivery.

 The people of Chicago need and deserve a thriving cultural life.
 The arts reflect and demonstrate the richness and diversity of the city’s people and, by representing the basic human truths, help us to connect.
 The Trusts support the core missions of outstanding arts organizations with general operating support and occasional project grants to enhance their creative artistic products.